csacro-University-Exercises/AES/README.md

 * no simulation for this exercise, tried directly on board
 ### Exercise 2
 counter
-* copied "*.vhd" files from exercise1
-added two more numbers and two more seven segment displays and therefore two more htb components
+* copied "*.vhd" files from above exercise added two more numbers and two more seven segment displays and therefore two more htb components
 adapted implementation of number manipulation
 * no simulation for this exercise, tried directly on board